BAN-Master-Thesis-2024/Thesis/README.md

 ## Interactive Map
-An interactive map containing all geocoded addresses located in the data can be found at Rpubs:
+An interactive map containing all geocoded coordinates in the data obtained from ICIJ can be found at RPubs:

 https://rpubs.com/EirikHiis/1191208